-- select suitable accounting policies and then apply them consistently; - make judgements and accounting estimates that are reasonable and prudent; - state whether they have been prepared in accordance with IFRS as adopted by the EU; - d. prepare the financial statements on the going concern basis unless it is inappropriate to presume that the company will continue in business.
+- select suitable accounting policies and then apply them consistently; - make judgements and accounting estimates that are reasonable and prudent; - state whether they have been prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006; - d. prepare the financial statements on the going concern basis unless it is inappropriate to presume that the company will continue in business.